lastemp/sky_trade_compressed_nft/README.md

 # sky_trade_compressed_nft

-This is a sky trade compressed-nft Rust Smart Contract(Solana Blockchain).
+This is a [SkyTrade](https://sky.trade/) compressed-nft Rust Smart Contract(Solana Blockchain) built for educational purposes.
-It enables minting of compressed nfts on-chain (https://sky.trade/).
+It enables minting of compressed nfts on-chain.

 Below are some features contained in the program: